radovankavicky/radovankavicky/README.md

 ### Hi there 👋

+## I'm a data scientist.

+More about me here: https://www.linkedin.com/in/radovankavicky/

 <!--
 **radovankavicky/radovankavicky** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.